-(d) Dismissal for Failure to File Schedules and Statements.
+(de) Dismissal for Failure to File Schedules, and Statements and Lists.
 A debtor in a voluntary case shall file or submit with the petition the items required by Fed.
 R. Bankr.
 P. 1007(b) and 11 U.S.C. § 521(a), as applicable; provided, however, that payment advices or other evidence of payment are governed by Local Bankruptcy Rule 4002-1.
-Failure to file or submit these schedules and statements may result in dismissal of the debtor's case, provided that the docket shows that the debtor was given 15 days' notice of this provision.
-The 15-day notice of dismissal for failure to file schedules and statements may be contained in-provided with the Official Form B309 Notice of Bankruptcy Case.
+Failure to file or submit these schedules, and statements and lists may result in dismissal of the debtor's case, provided that the docket shows that the debtor was given 15 days' notice of this provision.
+The 15-day notice of dismissal for failure to file schedules and, statements and lists may be contained in the Official Form B309 Notice of Bankruptcy Case Filing, Meeting of Creditors & Deadlines.
 The United States Trustee may designate the chapter 13 trustee to apply for dismissal pursuant to this rule in chapter 13 cases.

-(e) Dismissal for Failure to Attend 11 U.S.C. § 341 Meeting of Creditors.
-If a debtor in a voluntary case fails to appear at the 11 U.S.C. § 341 meeting of creditors, the debtor's case may be subject to ex parte dismissal on application of the United States trustee.
-If, in a joint case, only one spouse appears at the 11 U.S.C. § 341 meeting, the United States trustee may apply for an order dismissing the case as to the nonappearing spouse.
+(ed) Dismissal for Failure to Attend 11 U.S.C. § 341 Meeting of Creditors.
+If a debtor in a voluntary case fails to appear at the 11 U.S.C. § 341 meeting of creditors, the debtor's case may be subject to ex parte dismissal on application of the United States ‡Trustee.
+If, in a joint case, only one spouse appears at the 11 U.S.C. § 341 meeting, the United States ‡Trustee may apply for an order dismissing the case as to the nonappearing spouse.
 The United States Trustee may designate the chapter 13 trustee to apply for dismissal pursuant to this rule in chapter 13 cases.
-Notice of the United States trustee's ability to seek dismissal for failure to appear at the 11 U.S.C. § 341 meeting of creditors may be provided with contained in the Official Form B309 Notice of Bankruptcy Case .
+Notice of the United States ‡Trustee's ability to seek dismissal for failure to appear at the 11 U.S.C. § 341 meeting of creditors may be contained in the Official Form B309 Notice of Bankruptcy Case Filing, Meeting of Creditors & Deadlines.

-(f) Small Business Debtors.
+(fe) Small Business Debtors.
 If a small business debtor fails to comply with its obligations under 11 U.S.C. § 1116(1), the court may dismiss the case, provided that the docket contains proof that the debtor was given 7 days' notice of this provision.

-(g) Motions to Vacate--Notice Requirement.
+(gf) Motions to Vacate-Notice Requirement.
 Unless the court orders otherwise, a motion to vacate an order of dismissal entered pursuant to this rule shall be noted for hearing pursuant to Local Bankruptcy Rule 9013-1 and shall be served on any trustee appointed in the case and all additional parties in interest.

-(h) Applicability of Rule.
+(hg) Applicability of Rule.
 This rule shall not apply in cases converted from one chapter to another.